mikael-johnsson/what-are-we-eating/README.md

 Github - To save & store files and deployment

+Gitpod - IDE used to write the code

 Font Awesome - For icons used in header and footer

 Balsamiq - For wireframes